nathan-smeal/cs7641/lessons/ml_p2_lesson_04_feature_transformation.md

 > Intuitively speaking, the key to estimating the ICA model is nongaussianity.

+PCA is maximal reconstruction

+ICA the new variables Y are mutually independence and joint mutual information of original features together

 * Blind Source Separation Problem: ICA almost is designed for this but PCA does bad.
 * **Directional**; PCA gives the same answer if the data matrix is rotated 90 degree.
 But ICA gives a totally different answer.
 So ICA is highly directional and PCA is much less so.
 * Run algorithm on faces: